TIBCOSoftware/justapis-java-sdk/README.md

 ## Certificate pinning

-Certificate pinning ties a host to their expected X509 certificate.
+Certificate pinning allows you to tie certificates against specified domains.
+It defends against attacks on certificate authorities.
+It has it's limitations as well.

 ```{java}
         APGateway.getCertPinningManager().setupCa("myalias", certificateInBytes);